596acres/urbanreviewer/plans/Manhattan/New York University-Bellevue/index.md

 layout: plan
 title: "New York University-Bellevue"
 permalink: index.html
+published: true
 ---

 The New York University–Bellevue plan was adopted in 1954, last revised in 1984, and expired in 1994.
-It outlines primarily residential use with a small retail section.
+It outlines primarily residential use with a small retail section in the plan area.